decert-me/rareskills-solana-course/src/en/chapter_2.md

 ### Method 1: overflow-checks = true in Cargo.toml

-If the key overflow-checks is set to true in the Cargo.toml file, then Rust will add overflow checks at the compiler level.
+If the key `overflow-checks` is set to `true` in the Cargo.toml file, then Rust will add overflow checks at the compiler level.
 See the screenshot of Cargo.toml next:

 ![cargo.toml overflow-checks = true](https://static.wixstatic.com/media/935a00_f7addf4ad1314e70acc2dc025aa2631d~mv2.png/v1/fill/w_350,h_317,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_f7addf4ad1314e70acc2dc025aa2631d~mv2.png)

 If the Cargo.toml file is configured in this manner, you don’t need to worry about overflow.

 However, adding overflow checks increases the compute cost of the transaction (we will revisit this shortly).
-So under some circumstances where compute cost is an issue, you may wish to set overflow-checks to false.
-To strategically check for overflows, you can use the Rust checked_* operators in Rust.
+So under some circumstances where compute cost is an issue, you may wish to set `overflow-checks` to `false`.
+To strategically check for overflows, you can use the Rust `checked_*` operators in Rust.

-### Method 2: using checked_* operators.
+### Method 2: using `checked_*` operators.

 Let’s look at how overflow checks are applied to arithmetic operations within Rust itself.
 Consider the snippet of Rust below.

-- On line 1, we do arithmetic using the usual + operator, which overflows silently.
+- On line 1, we do arithmetic using the usual `+` operator, which overflows silently.
-- On line 2, we use .checked_add, which will throw an error if an overflow happens.
-Note that we have .checked_* available for other operations, like checked_sub and checked_mul.
+- On line 2, we use `.checked_add`, which will throw an error if an overflow happens.
+Note that we have `.checked_*` available for other operations, like `checked_sub` and `checked_mul`.

 ```
 let x: u64 = y + z; // will silently overflow